๐ŸพGeneral Biology II

 Why This Matters

-Gene mutations are the molecular foundation of everything from evolutionary change to inherited disease—and you're being tested on your ability to distinguish how different mutations alter protein synthesis and why some are devastating while others go unnoticed.
-The key principles at play here include the reading frame, codon redundancy, and the relationship between DNA sequence and protein function.
-These concepts connect directly to central dogma, protein structure, and the genetic basis of phenotypic variation.
+Gene mutations are the molecular foundation of everything from evolutionary change to inherited disease.
+You'll be tested on your ability to distinguish how different mutations alter protein synthesis and why some are devastating while others go unnoticed.
+The key principles at play are the reading frame, codon redundancy, and the relationship between DNA sequence and protein function.
+These connect directly to central dogma, protein structure, and the genetic basis of phenotypic variation.

 Don't just memorize a list of mutation types.
-For each one, know what happens at the molecular level, what the likely outcome is for the protein, and when that mutation type would show up as an example in an FRQ about evolution, disease, or gene expression.
-The comparisons between mutation types—especially why a silent mutation differs from a missense mutation despite both being point mutations—are exactly the kind of distinctions that separate strong exam responses from weak ones.
+For each one, know what happens at the molecular level, what the likely outcome is for the protein, and when that mutation type would show up in an FRQ about evolution, disease, or gene expression.
+The comparisons between mutation types are exactly the kind of distinctions that separate strong exam responses from weak ones.

 Point Mutations: Single Nucleotide Changes

 Point mutations involve the substitution of just one nucleotide for another.
-Because the genetic code is degenerate (redundant), the consequences of a single-base change depend entirely on where it occurs and what codon it creates.
+Because the genetic code is degenerate (redundant), the consequences of a single-base change depend entirely on where it occurs within the codon and what new codon it creates.

 Silent Mutations

-• Often occur at the third position of a codon, where multiple codons specify the same amino acid
+• These often occur at the third position of a codon, where multiple codons specify the same amino acid.
+For example, GCU, GCC, GCA, and GCG all code for alanine, so a substitution at that third position changes nothing about the protein.

 Missense Mutations

-• Substitution of one amino acid for another—the new codon specifies a different amino acid in the polypeptide chain
+• One amino acid is substituted for another.
+The new codon specifies a different amino acid in the polypeptide chain.

-• Effects range from neutral to lethal depending on whether the substituted amino acid has similar or different chemical properties
+• Effects range from neutral to lethal depending on whether the substituted amino acid has similar or different chemical properties.
+Swapping one nonpolar amino acid for another nonpolar one is less likely to cause problems than swapping a charged residue for a nonpolar one.

 Nonsense Mutations

-• Creates a premature stop codon—converting an amino acid codon (like UAG, UAA, or UGA) halts translation early
+• Creates a premature stop codon.
+A nucleotide substitution converts an amino acid codon into one of the three stop codons (UAG, UAA, or UGA), halting translation early.

-• Results in truncated proteins that are typically nonfunctional and often degraded by the cell
+• Results in truncated proteins that are typically nonfunctional and often targeted for degradation by the cell's quality-control machinery.

-• Frequently causes severe genetic disorders because the protein product is completely lost or dysfunctional
+• Frequently causes severe genetic disorders because the protein product is completely lost or too short to function.

-Compare: Silent vs. Missense vs. Nonsense mutations—all three are point mutations involving a single nucleotide change, but outcomes differ dramatically based on codon consequences.
+Compare: Silent vs. Missense vs. Nonsense mutations are all point mutations involving a single nucleotide change, but outcomes differ dramatically based on codon consequences.
 If an FRQ asks you to explain why some mutations are harmful and others aren't, this trio is your go-to example of how context determines effect.

 Frameshift Mutations: Disrupting the Reading Frame